Jazz Andrews – Issue 2, ‘Adventure Story’

 Øivin Horvei – Issue 5, U Are A Chef

-Emily is currently undertaking a residency in Ghent, Belgium.
+Emily was undertaking a residency in Ghent, Belgium during her first series for Ampersand.
 “While I was painting the Sixteen Straws illustrations, I listened continuously to Melvyn Bragg podcasts where he discussed the topics of prehistoric life and the Dark Ages (currently my favourite historical periods, besides the future).
 This experience of overstimulation affected the portraits of the convict men, turning them into decrepit, psychedelic, walking dead.
 I kept thinking about their poor sunburnt skin.”
-Emily was also a founding editor of DUKE magazine. email@example.com
+Emily is also a founding editor of DUKE magazine.

 Andrew Hustwaite – Issue 1, Sculpture

-Andrew is a sculptor and film-maker from Melbourne. firstname.lastname@example.org
+Andrew is a sculptor and film-maker from Melbourne. etiawtsuh’at’yahoo.com.au

 Gerard Hynes – Issue 1, ‘The Name of Christ’